 According to the applicable regulations, waste lead-acid batteries must be recycled, while all other disposal methods are prohibited.
-Uncontrolled or random disposal of waste lead-acid batteries, or other improper disposal methods can result in serious environmental pollution, which will be investigated by the relevant authorities.
+Uncontrolled or random disposal of lead-acid waste batteries, or other improper disposal methods can result in serious environmental pollution, which the relevant authorities will investigate.